RazgrizHsu/immich-mediakit/README.md

    - Deleted assets appear in Immich's trash where you can permanently delete or restore them

+## Usage Suggestions

+### Finding Duplicate Photos

+- **Start with High Threshold (0.97-1.00)**: Begin by searching with a similarity threshold of 0.97-1.00 to find photos that are nearly identical.
+This helps you quickly identify exact duplicates first.

+- **Rescan with Different Thresholds**: After processing all photos with one threshold, you can clear the similarity search history and rescan with a new threshold value.
+This allows you to:
+  - First remove exact duplicates (0.97-1.00)
+  - Then find near-duplicates (0.90-0.97)
+  - Finally identify similar shots (0.80-0.90)

+### Workflow Tips

+1. **Progressive Cleaning**: Start with the highest similarity threshold and work your way down
+2. **Clear and Rescan**: Use the "Clear All" function in the Similar page to reset similarity data before rescanning with a new threshold
+3. **Review Before Deletion**: Always review the detected similar photos before deleting, as lower thresholds may include photos that are similar but distinct

 ## Installation & Setup

 ### Prerequisites